-This card and the Delta Reserve for Business Credit Card have a couple of compelling benefits that might be valuable to Delta flyers:
+This card and the Delta SkyMiles® Reserve Business American Express Card have a couple of compelling benefits that might be valuable to Delta flyers:

 - A companion certificate that is valid for a ticket in Domestic First Class, Delta Comfort+® or the Main Cabin

-Like with all the Delta cards, spending on the Reserve cards can earn you a Medallion Qualifying Dollars waiver, but now that Diamond Medallion waivers require $250,000 in co-branded card spend, that’s less useful for most people.
+With spend on the Reserve cards you can earn a Medallion Qualifying Dollars waiver, but now that Diamond Medallion waivers require $250,000 in co-branded card spend, that’s less useful for most people.

 So whether or not it makes sense to keep this card comes down to the value being found in the companion certificate, and whether or not Matt needs the additional MQMs from reaching those spend thresholds.

-Like the Delta Reserve products, both this card and the Platinum Delta SkyMiles® Business Credit Card from American Express have some specific benefits for Delta flyers:
+Like the Delta Reserve products, both this card and the Delta SkyMiles® Platinum Business American Express Card from American Express have some specific benefits for Delta flyers: